Super Troopers 2: Plot

-Several years after the first film, the officers have been fired from the Spurbury Police Department after taking Fred Savage on a ride-along that resulted in his death.
-Farva (Heffernan) is now a construction supervisor, with Mac (Lemme) and Rabbit (Stolhanske) working for him.
-Thorny (Chandrasekhar) works in logging, and Foster (Soter) is living with his girlfriend and former coworker, Spurbury Police Chief Ursula Hanson (Coughlan).
-Mac receives a call from his former boss, Captain O'Hagen (Cox), to gather the group and meet for a fishing trip in Canada.
+Several years after the first film, the officers have been fired from the Spurbury Police Department after taking actor Fred Savage on a ride-along that resulted in his death.
+Farva is now a construction supervisor, with Mac and Rabbit working for him.
+Thorny works in logging, and Foster lives with his girlfriend and former coworker, Spurbury Police Chief Ursula Hanson.
+Mac receives a call from his former boss, Captain O'Hagen, to gather the group and meet for a fishing trip in Canada.

-Once the group arrives, they find that O'Hagen's intention had been for them to have a meeting with Vermont Governor Jessman (Carter).
-She explains that during a recent land survey, it was discovered that land in Canada was originally designated for the US.
-Canada has agreed to hand over the land, and Gov. Jessman needs to set up a police department to take over from the Royal Canadian Mounted Police in the region.
+Once the group arrives, they find that O'Hagen's intention had been for them to have a meeting with Vermont Governor Jessman.
+She explains that during a recent land survey, it was discovered that land in Canada was originally designated for the U.S. Canada has agreed to hand over the land, and Jessman needs to set up a police department to take over from the Royal Canadian Mounted Police in the region.
 She invites the group to become state troopers again, with the promise that they will become full-time officers should they succeed at this task.

-At a reception for the police officers, they meet the town mayor, Guy Le Franc (Lowe), the Canadian Mounties they'll be replacing (Labine, MacArthur, and Sasso), and cultural attaché, Genevieve Aubois (Chriqui).
-The Americans are received poorly by the townspeople, who wish to remain Canadian.
+At a reception for the police officers, they meet town mayor Guy Le Franc, the Canadian Mounties they will be replacing, and cultural attaché Genevieve Aubois.
+The Americans are received poorly by the townspeople who wish to remain Canadian.
 The next day, Foster and Mac accompany the Mounties on their patrol to meet the local townspeople, where they are attacked in Le Franc's strip club.
-Thorny and Rabbit are tasked with replacing metric road signs with their U.S.-equivalent measurements, and Farva is assigned as the dispatcher.
+Thorny and Rabbit are tasked with replacing metric road signs with their U.S. equivalent measurements, and Farva is assigned as the dispatcher.

 Thorny and Rabbit encounter several young children under the influence of drugs.
-They ask the kids to lead them to where they found the drugs, and arrive at an abandoned lake house where they encounter unmarked pills and counterfeit cell phones.
+They ask the kids to lead them to where they found the drugs and arrive at an abandoned lake house where they encounter unmarked pills and counterfeit cell phones.
 The next day, the Canadian Mounties play a prank on the Vermont State Troopers by releasing a bear into their station.
 In retaliation, the State Troopers kidnap the Mounties and release them in the woods.
-They then don Mountie uniforms, and attempt to discredit their Canadian counterparts by performing pranks on the people they pull over.
+They then don Mountie uniforms and attempt to discredit their Canadian counterparts by performing pranks on the people they pull over.
 However, their pranks are cut short when Le Franc reveals that he will use the serious crime of impersonating an officer to keep the territory from becoming American.